-- In Db2 for z/OS, enter -stop ACCEL <name> where <name> is the name of the accelerator - In IBM Db2 Analytics Accelerator Studio: - a) Go to the Administration Explorer. - b) Select the Accelerators folder. - c) In the Object List Editor on the right, select the accelerator. - d) Complete one of the following steps: - Click on the accelerator to disable the selected accelerator without canceling running queries.
+- In Db2 for z/OS, enter stop ACCEL <name> where <name> is the name of the accelerator - In IBM Db2 Analytics Accelerator Studio: - a) Go to the Administration Explorer. - b) Select the Accelerators folder. - c) In the Object List Editor on the right, select the accelerator. - d) Complete one of the following steps: - Click on the accelerator to disable the selected accelerator without canceling running queries.
 The accelerator status first changes to Stopping, then to Stopped.
-During the Stopping phase, running queries are completed. - Click the button on the right of the button and select Force from the menu to disable the selected accelerator and cancel all running queries.
+During the Stopping phase, running queries are completed. - Click the button on the right of the selected accelerator and cancel all running queries.
 The status of the accelerator changes to Stopped immediately.

 Note: Disabling does not make an accelerator unusable or remove it from the configuration.
-It just deactivates it.
+It just deactivates query acceleration.
+Operations like a table load job can still be run.
 To re-enable an accelerator, click the button on the toolbar.